Avan Ivan (soundtrack): Reception

 The album received positive reviews from music critics.
-Richard Mahesh from Behindwoods gave a 2.5 out of 5 rating and said "Yuvan Shankar Raja has experimented with a new-dimensional music that sounds good on the whole" and described the album as "different but a laudable show by Yuvan" Pavithra Srinivasan from Rediff gave 3 out of 5 stars, saying "Yuvan has voluntarily tried to move out of his comfort zone, given up on his template and experimented, particularly with the instrumental arrangement and most times, it works."
-Indiaglitz said "Songs from Bala's films never failed to disappoint us.
-The director has repeated the magic this time too and the credit goes to Yuvan Shankar Raja."
-Karthik Srinivasan of Milliblog wrote "Yuvan nails the sound perfectly in Avan Ivan".
+Pavithra Srinivasan from Rediff gave 3 out of 5 stars, saying, "Yuvan has voluntarily tried to move out of his comfort zone, given up on his template and experimented, particularly with the instrumental arrangement and most times, it works."
+Karthik Srinivasan of Milliblog wrote, "Yuvan nails the sound perfectly in Avan Ivan".
+Malathi Rangarajan of The Hindu called that "Yuvan's re-recording is a definite plus" except for the climatic sequence.
+Reviewer based at CNN-IBN stated that, "Yuvan Shankar Raja's background score is effective while his songs do not make much impact".